andrewvaughan/template-core/.github/CONTRIBUTING.md

 Project Maintainers understand that times and needs change, and therefore are open to reconsidering rejected requests.
 If you have a rejected Issue, or you have interest in another parties' rejected Issue, you may resubmit it for reconsideration no-fewer than 3-months past the rejection date for subsequent review.
 Please don't comment on existing, closed Issues, as Project Maintainers don't monitor or respond to such comments.
-Always open another Issue when re- requesting a topic.
+Always open another Issue when re-requesting a topic.

 Any individual that abuses the Issue submission mechanism may be subject to restrictions from the project as described in the [Code of Conduct][conduct].

+---

 ### Submission requirements

-This project aims to keep code clean and consistent to ensure contribution is available and easy for as many individuals as feasible.
+This project aims to keep code clean and consistent to ensure contribution is accessible to as many individuals as feasible.
 As such, the project maintains a number of requirements as part of integration testing.
 All contributions undergo testing for these requirements.

 #### Testing

 All code must be fully tested with thorough unit testing.
 This project maintains a high **95% branching code coverage** policy.
-This ensures that Contributors write all code from the start with a high level of testability preventing complex integrations and tedious refactors in the future.
+This ensures that Contributors write all code from the start with a high level of testability, thus preventing complex integrations and tedious refactors in the future.
 Please don't submit any Pull Requests without developing a comprehensive test suite, first.

 The GitHub integration platform tests the project in a Docker containerized infrastructure, allowing testing locally in as many local development environments as possible.
-All testing additions for operational changes must have automation included as part of the central core of the project's Continuous Integration / Continuous Delivery (CI/CD) mandate.
+All testing additions for operational changes must have automation included as part of the central core of the project's Continuous Integration / Continuous Delivery, or CI/CD, policy.

 Testing of this project also includes: